When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The great thing with the above technology is it makes the motor extremely efficient, meaning you will get a far greater battery range.
 I have ridden quite a few e-bikes with this feature, and it makes you feel like you have super strong legs!

 Modular e-bike systems are a relatively new concept and have been pioneered by the German company Fazua.
 The Fazua Evation electric bike motor is a mid-drive system, that has the primary motor gearbox and sensor located in an enlarged bottom bracket area.

-The motor drive system and battery are housed in a recess on the underside of the bicycles downtube.
-The great thing about this system, is it can be removed at any time (apart from the gearbox).
+The motor drive system and battery are housed in a recess on the underside of the bicycle’s downtube.
+The great thing about this system is it can be removed at any time (apart from the gearbox).

 The Fazua Evation has a total weight of only 4.6kg (3.6kg motor and battery + 1kg gearbox).
-This means you can have an e-bike and regular bike in one!
+This means you can have an e-bike and a regular bike in one!

-The only compromise with this system, is some riders do not feel it produces enough assist.
-I have ridden a few e-bikes with this motor, and I personally love it, but it definitely doesn’t have the raw power of the Bosch, Yamaha or Shimano Steps system.
+The only compromise with this system, is some riders do not feel it produces enough assistance.
+I have ridden a few e-bikes with this motor, and I love it, but it doesn’t have the raw power of the Bosch, Yamaha or Shimano Steps system.
 The best analogy I can come up with is in full power mode, the Fazua feels like a Bosch in Tour mode (level 2).